Electoral Area Residents:

 The consultation for curbside collection of garbage, recycling and organic waste concluded on April 21st.
 Results from this consultation will be shared with the public in June, 2023.

 Go to engage.rdck.ca to learn more and sign up for updates on this, and other RDCK Resource Recovery Projects.

 Organic Waste Diversion Program

 The RDCK is pleased to announce the start of of large-scale composting services for our communities.
 The first of two organic waste processing facilities has opened at the Creston Landfill and has started to receive organic waste collected from the Town of Creston’s residential curbside collection services.

-A second facility will be opening in the fall of 2022 at the Central Landfill, near Salmo.
-To further service the region, upgrades to the Ootischenia and Grohman Transfer stations are being made and will deliver organic waste to the Central Composting Facility once operational.
-Curbside collection of organic waste is scheduled to begin for the City of Castlegar by April, 2023.
-Later that year, Trail and area residential organic waste will be brought to this facility for processing.
-Residents of the region without curbside services will be able to bring their organic waste to public drop-off bins at each of these facilities, or subscribe to private waste hauling services that include organic waste pick-up.
-Businesses, organizations, and institutions are also encouraged to use this new services to cut costs and increase their environmental sustainability.
-It’s all part of our Resource Recovery Plan, and the path to Zero Waste.
+A second facility will be opening at the Central Landfill, near Salmo.
+Upgrades to the Ootischenia and Grohman Narrows Transfer Stations are being made and will deliver organic waste to the Central Composting Facility once operational.
+Curbside collection of organic waste is scheduled to begin for the City of Castlegar in 2023.
+Residents and businesses of the region without curbside services will be able to bring their organic waste to public drop-off bins at each of these facilities, or engage the services of private waste haulers that include organic waste pick up.

-Anyone can come to one of the following facilities the RDCK has built or upgraded and drop off their household organic waste.
+Anyone can come to one of the following facilities the RDCK has built or upgraded (*once open) and drop off their household organic waste.